Back to BlogEducation

 Movies show a simple needle jumping when someone lies, with an immediate "LIAR!" verdict.

 The Reality: Polygraph examination is a sophisticated process involving multiple physiological measurements, careful question construction, and detailed analysis.
 Results aren't instant—they require careful review of the data.
-And the conclusions are typically "No Deception Indicated," "Deception Indicated," or "Inconclusive"—not simply "true" or "false."

-Myth #4: Sociopaths and Pathological Liars Can Easily Beat Polygraphs
+Myth #4: Sociopaths Can Easily Beat Polygraphs

 The idea that people who lie frequently or lack empathy can fool the machine is popular in crime dramas.

 The Reality: While this makes for good television, research doesn't support it.
 The polygraph measures autonomic nervous system responses that even individuals with antisocial personality traits cannot fully control.
-Some studies actually suggest that frequent liars may show stronger physiological responses because they're more aware of the stakes.

 Myth #5: Being Nervous Will Make You Fail